IHE/IHE-MetadataHandbook/README.md

 	* the participant is tardy with implementing your Community Metadata Specification.
 * Ensure that the current version of the Community Metadata Specification reflects the current state of metadata usage and any transitions.
 As explained earlier, historic value sets and configurations should be maintained to aid with transition.
 * Setup a timeframe to consider a maintenance activity on your Community Metadata Specification.
 This is usually not longer than 5 years.
 At that time, you will start this process over.
-# Metadata principles and guidelines {#metadata-principles-and-guidelines}
+# Metadata principles and guidelines
 The goal of relevant metadata is to enable effective discovery of the ‘right’ set of documents.
 This goal is focused on the Document Consumer success, as enabled by well controlled Document Source filling out the metadata when the content is published or otherwise made available for discovery.
 Constraints on the use of Document Metadata are not limited to coded attributes.
 Also critical to good discovery is the use of date/time stamps, structured attributes, identifiers, and narrative attributes.
 This handbook will guide you on how to evaluate the critical few metadata attributes and their search and refinement.
 Further refinement beyond these critical few is encouraged but not the focus of this handbook.